 - Equipment selection and initiating peripheral IV therapy

-- Setting up primary and secondary lines, converting an IV to a saline lock
+- Setting up primary infusin and secondary lines, converting a continuous IV infusion to a saline lock

 - Venous anatomy and PIV catheter insertion site selection criteria